 Fiber-reinforced composite repairs are becoming widely used as an alternative to the installation of welded, full-encirclement sleeves for repair of gas transmission pipelines.
 These repairs typically consist of glass fibers in a polymer matrix material bonded to the pipe using an adhesive.
 Adhesive filler is applied to the defect prior to installation to allow load transfer to the composite material.
 The primary advantage of these repair products over welded, full-encirclement sleeves is the fact that welding is precluded.
-An illustration of the most commonly-used of the fiber-reinforced composite devices, Clock Spring®, is shown in Figure 4.

-Figure 4 - Clock Spring® Fiber-Reinforced Composite Device for Pipeline Repair
+Figure 7 - Clock Spring® Fiber-Reinforced Composite Device for Pipeline Repair